Privacy

 - No advertising.

-- No network calls for the polishing function.
+- No network calls in default (on-device) mode.

 Apple's system-level crash reporting may still apply, controlled by your macOS Privacy & Security settings.
 We do not receive those reports.